PetaVision/ViPar-Toolkit/VineFilter/README.md

 > - Creates a validate filter called "hashtag".
 > - Sets a filter expression on the Vine object's text description.
 > - Validates the Vine if the text contains a target word 1-gram with a '#' hashtag in front.

+    // /////////
+    // FILTER //
+    // /////////

+    {	"entry":"filter",
+		"name":"demPronoun",
+		"type":"validate",
+		"description":"Validate the tweet if the target word is modified by a demonstrative pronoun.
+(Ex: 'watching this movie' det(movie,this))", "grammarDependency":{
+		"relation":"det",
+		"governor":"([@TargetWord])",
+		"dependent":"([@Strings:DEMONSTRATIVE_PRONOUNS])"}
+}

+> - Creates a validate filter called "hashtag".
+> - Sets a filter expression on the Vine object's text description.
+> - Validates the Vine if the text contains a target word 1-gram with a '#' hashtag in front.

 ##Usage